arvidn/libtorrent/docs/manual.rst

 In this state, one of them has to be removed, and the other one can be resumed, in order to download the metadata again.

+When a conflict between two torrents occur, a torrent_conflict_alert is posted.
+This alert derives from torrent_alert, so is associated with a torrent_handle.
+It contains a second torrent_handle referring to the other torrent in the conflict as well as the metadata that was downloaded.
+One way to resolve the conflict is to remove both torrents and add it back using the metadata supplied in the torrent_conflict_alert.

+When a v1-only or v2-only magnet link resolves to a hybrid torrent, the info_hash_t object associated with the torrent will be updated to include both the v1 and v2 info hash.
+This applies both to torrent_handle::info_hashes() as well as torrent_info::info_hashes().

 queuing
 =======